China Export, Import Growth Hit Three-Month High in June

 But he also reeled off a string of uncertainties to the trade outlook for the second half of the year — possible interest rate hikes by the U.S. Federal Reserve, loose monetary conditions in Europe and Japan, growing trade protectionism, commodity price volatility, and policies by developed economies to attract manufacturing back home.

-Shipments to the U.S. and the European Union picked up in the first half of the year in the January-through-May period, although growth in sales to Japan and the 10-member Association of Southeast Asian Nations slowed, customs data showed.
+Shipments to the U.S. and the European Union picked up in the first half of the year from the January-through-May period, although growth in sales to Japan and the 10-member Association of Southeast Asian Nations slowed, customs data showed.

 China’s trade surplus with the U.S. in the first half widened by 6.4% to $117.53 billion, which could exacerbate trade tensions between the two countries.
 Presidents Donald Trump and Xi Jinping agreed when they met in April to undertake 100 days of trade talks in an effort to boost U.S. exports of goods and services and narrow the country’s bulging trade deficit with China.
 The discussions are due to end on Sunday, and although some progress has been made — such as allowing American beef back into China — it’s unclear whether Beijing’s moves will be enough to placate the Trump administration.